 It’s day one of 2013 and I’m starting fresh with just a few simple things about sexual health to enhance my life and align with my dreams.
-There are only seven because I think more than seven is too much of anything for anyone to keep track.
-Maybe you have a couple tips you’d like to share?
+There are only seven because I think more than seven is too much of anything for anyone to keep track of.
+Maybe you have a couple of tips you’d like to share.
 Jot them down in the comments section.

-- Start A New Journal — I owe Julia Cameron for teaching me to write morning pages.
+I owe Julia Cameron for teaching me to write morning pages.
 Three pages a day of anything at all.
 No rules.
 Just write.
-Those years during which I allowed myself that luxury were indisputably the most rewarding and full of personal growth.
+Those years during which I allowed myself that luxury was indisputably the most rewarding and full of personal growth.
 The concept for Orgasmic Guy was born during morning pages.
 Get a journal and record the thoughts of your heart.
 It will do your sexual health good.

-- Find A New Social Group — I’m at huge risk of allowing too large a portion of my significant relationships to be on the web.
-Life has great meaning face to face and skin to skin, and we’re designed to thrive that way.
+I’m at a huge risk of allowing too large a portion of my significant relationships to be on the web.
+Life has great meaning face-to-face and skin-to-skin, and we’re designed to thrive that way.
 My day job is among one hundred fifty people with whom I share few common values.
 This year I will find new relationships with whom I can be honest about who I am and share my passion deeply.
 Find groups in your own neighborhood.
 Choose your friends in places where it’s easy to meet.

-- Play Outdoors — I suffer from some serious sleep issues.
+I suffer from some serious sleep issues.
 I discovered this past year that as I increased my time having fun outside, my sleep dramatically improved as did my creativity and sense of wellness.
 I biked more in 2012 than in the previous ten years combined.
-I’m also taking my creative projects outdoors — do art outdoors, write outdoors, have sex outdoors.
+I’m also taking my creative projects outdoors — do art outdoors, write outdoors, and have sex outdoors.
 I believe it’s good to sleep outside whenever you can.

-- Set Business Goals Achievable in One Month — I frequently set my goals too far into the future and then life gets complicated or I experience a period with little sleep and I lose heart.
+I frequently set my goals too far into the future and then life gets complicated or I experience a period of little sleep and I lose heart.
 I think it’s important to be doing something that you’ll want to do for the next five years so so, but set your goals so you can see results consistently as you go along.
 If I miss one month I haven’t lost the entire year.
 There’s always next month.